aws/aws-cli/awscli/examples/ssm/describe-maintenance-window-targets.rst

 **To list all targets for a maintenance window**

-This example lists all of the targets for a specified maintenance window.
+This example lists all of the targets for a maintenance window.

 Command::